Richard Eromoigbe: Career

 In the 2005–06 season, Eromoigbe helped Levski reach the quarter-finals of the UEFA Cup.
 On 9 September 2006, he scored his first goal at club level in an 8–0 win over Marek Dupnitsa.

-He started the 2007/2008 season with Levski but on 26 February 2008 he was bought by the Russian FC Khimki.
+He started the 2007–08 season with Levski but on 26 February 2008 he was bought by the Russian FC Khimki.
 On 23 July 2008 Eromoigbe was on trial at Derby County, however Paul Jewell decided not to offer him a contract.

 Eromoigbe was released by Khimki on 15 September 2009 and returned to Nigeria to play for Warri Wolves.
-In the transfer window of January 2011, he signed a contract with Cyprus club Anorthosis Famagusta F.C.
+In the transfer window of January 2011, he signed a contract with Cyprus club Anorthosis Famagusta.

 Eromoigbe was out of contract with Alki Larnaca when he was signed by Beroe manager Ilian Iliev on 5 January 2012.